zikula/core/src/docs/en/dev/UPGRADE-1.4.0.md

 Additional Breaks
 -----------------
-- the interactive installer functionality has been removed.
+- The interactive installer functionality has been removed.
 - Renamed the `$registrationInfo` field `nickname` to `uname` to be less OpenID specific and more general.
+- If a module uses Smarty plugins of another modules the file must be named `modules/Foo/templates/config/usemodules.txt`.
+In 1.3.x both `usemodules.` and `usemodules.txt` work whereby `usemodules.` has been deprecated since 1.2 and was now removed in 1.4.0 (see #2304 for the details).

 Deprecations